Estimated reading time: 8 minutes

 - Substance Abuse

-Counselors need to document information about their sessions, either during or immediately afterward, in order to keep track of their client’s progress.
+Counselors need to document information about their sessions, either during or immediately afterward, to keep track of their client’s progress.
 They also need to fill out client-related paperwork, such as diagnostic records and federal or state-mandated paperwork.

 Last but not least, counselors need to be able to empathize with their clients.
-Empathy is the ability to put yourself in another person’s shoes or to relate with another’s emotions and thoughts.
+Empathy is the ability to put yourself in another person’s shoes or to relate to another’s emotions and thoughts.
 Carkhuff’s five-point scale is used to measure a therapist’s ability to empathize with their patients.

-Important Qualities of a Mental Health Counselor
+Important Qualities of a Behavioral Health Assistant

 Consider whether these intangibles come naturally to you.
 If they don’t, these qualities can be trained like any skill: